vkucukcakar/sptables/README.md

 ## Installation

+* Now, the installation script builds a basic but powerful firewall out of the box, but please read instructions before enabling the firewall.

 * Previous versions are not compatible with version 4.
 Please uninstall older version before installing version 4.
 (See the Uninstallation section below)

-* Installation also requires root permissions.
-(You can try sudo)
+* Installation requires root permission.
+(You can use sudo)

-* Clone from github and run installation script.
+* Clone from github and run the installation script.

 ```
 	$ git clone https://github.com/vkucukcakar/sptables.git